modern-sapien/project-prometheus/NOTE.md

 Describe & it blocks, only one it block inside of each describe.
 Lesson 10, Activity 08
+    For each module we write a test.
+    We describe every function inside of a module, we describe a parent and we have at least one it block within each describe.
+It blocks should not be nested. it("blocks are written in a way that we can know what's happening in the test in plain langauge")

-1. Saving Methods
+    Saving Methods
     Save tests as a .test.js file
     Save those tests in a test folder

-2. Testing methods
-    THREE STEP PROCESS FOR WRITING UNIT TESTS
+*   THREE STEP PROCESS FOR WRITING UNIT TESTS
     Lesson 10, Activity 09
     * Arrange
     * Act
     * Assert

-3. Testing Methods Continued
-We test for both positive & negative cases
+We test for both positive & negative cases, where things go right and where things go wrong.

 You can test code for third party packages
 Lesson 10 - Activity 15

-Mock STEPS
+### MOCKS

-Mocks are used inside of a unit test to hold the place of an existing function, we do not control.
+Mocks are used inside of a unit test to hold the place of an existing function, we do not control, like an API call.

+Mock functions, do nothing!

 LESSON 10, Activit 13
 1. create mock implementation by spying on existing function